tthierry64/CS50/README.md

 # CS50
 Projetcs and exercices done with CS50 by Harvard begun since Jan.
-2023.
+2023 and not finished yet.

 Check the program at : https://cs50.harvard.edu/x/2023/